 Qualified applicants have expressed a strong interest in working on public interest legislative advocacy.
 Interns are expected to be proactive communicators, excellent writers, flexible, self-aware, and eager learners who have strong analytical skills, thrive in a fast-paced environment, and seek out feedback and learning opportunities.
 Preferred knowledge includes familiarity with basic constitutional principles and civil liberties and civil rights issues.

 Fall Legislative advocacy internships require a commitment of 16 hours per week for a minimum of 12 weeks.
 Cal Action accepts up to two Legislative advocacy interns per fall, and internship start and end dates are flexible based on students’ school schedules.
 Fall interns can expect to experience preparation for the upcoming legislative session, including researching and planning for legislation the office will run the following year.
 The legislature is on recess during the fall, so interns should not anticipate getting to experience policy committee hearings or floor session.
-Applications for fall Legislative advocacy internships are accepted beginning June 1st.
+Applications for fall Legislative advocacy internships are accepted June 1st through July 15th.

 Applications from all interested students are welcome.
 Internship applicants may be from any higher education program, including undergraduates and programs of study that do not have a direct correlation with political or legal studies.
-Applicants are encouraged to apply early in the hiring cycle as decisions are made on a rolling basis.

 To apply, please submit your resume of all paid and unpaid work experience.
 Please also submit concise answers to each of the following questions: